stolo93/FIT_ICP_pacman/README.md

 The ghost movement is powered by a greedy path search AI algorithm, providing challenging gameplay for players.

-### Getting Started
+## Building

-To play the game, simply compile and run the project.
-Follow the on-screen prompts to start a new game or load a previous game.
-Enjoy!
+To build the project first install qt 5 then run `make all` in the root directory you executable should located in `./build/pacman`.
+Enjoy.